-AC Milan v Sampdoria
+AC Milan go top with win over Sampdoria

 Post update

-Attempt saved.
-Junior Messias (AC Milan) left footed shot from the centre of the box is saved in the bottom right corner.

-Attempt missed.
-Olivier Giroud (AC Milan) left footed shot from outside the box misses to the right.
-Assisted by Junior Messias with a headed pass.

-Rafael Leão (AC Milan) wins a free kick in the attacking half.
+Fikayo Tomori (AC Milan) wins a free kick in the defensive half.